Special Interest Groups - Herbal and Traditional medicines Group

 There is international recognition of the need to improve pharmacovigilance for herbal and traditional (indigenous) medicines and other natural health products, not least because of the high prevalence of use of these medicines by patients and the unique challenges that these products raise.
 This topic has featured at ISoP annual conferences for many years, and attracts substantial interest worldwide.

-The members of this group have a specific interest in herbal and traditional medicines in their broadest sense, including marketed commercial herbal medicinal products, as well as all types of traditional herbal medicines, and other natural products used in healthcare.
+The members of this group have a specific interest in herbal and traditional medicines in their broadest sense, including marketed commercial herbal medicinal products, as well as all types of traditional herbal and indigenous medicines, and other natural products used in healthcare.